elena5875/Restaurant_Django/README.md

-## Overview
+# THE FORK RESTAURANT

+# Features

-The Fork is a newly opened restaurant where your palates will be excited to taste the finest and freshest food you'll ever get.
-We specialize in desserts and Italian cuisine, and we are located in the heart of Stockholm City, Sweden.
+This mock restaurant a newly opened restaurant where your palates will be excited to taste the finest and freshest food you'll ever get.

-## Features

-- **User-Friendly Interface**: A seamless experience for users to explore the menu, make reservations, and leave reviews.
-- **Dynamic Reservations**: Users can easily reserve tables, with confirmation emails sent upon approval.
-- **Review System**: Customers can share their dining experiences through reviews and comments.
-- **Responsive Design**: The website is designed to be fully responsive, ensuring a great experience on mobile and desktop devices.
+We specialize in desserts and Italian Cuisine.
+We are also located at the heart of Stockholm City, Sweden.

 # Wireframing